EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 ## Introduction

-Open OnDemand supports a number of ways by which you can open an SSH session to a back-end or the Open OnDemand host (if applicable).
+Open OnDemand allows you to open an SSH session to a back-end or the Open OnDemand host (if applicable) in a number of ways.

 In each case, a new browser tab will open with an SSH session for the selected host.